J.P. Crawford Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 12th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 11th in MLB.

-- The Pirates have a 3.79 team ERA that ranks eighth among all league pitching staffs.
+- The Pirates' 3.83 team ERA ranks eighth among all league pitching staffs.

-- Pirates pitchers combine to allow the second-fewest home runs in baseball (45 total, 0.9 per game).
+- Pirates pitchers combine to surrender the second-fewest home runs in baseball (47 total, 0.9 per game).

-- His most recent time out came on Saturday against the Arizona Diamondbacks, when the right-hander went six innings, surrendering two earned runs while giving up three hits.
+- The right-hander last pitched on Sunday against the Arizona Diamondbacks, when he tossed five innings, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.